 A casualty broker-agent is not required to have an appointment with an insurance company to have the license issued.
 Upon application approval the license can be downloaded or printed by using the CDI's Print or Download Your License service.
 However, the licensee may not transact, solicit, or negotiate the sale of insurance until after one of the following documents are completed and submitted to the California Department of Insurance.

-- A $10,000 Bond of Insurance Broker, form LIC 417-5, executed in California by a California admitted surety, completed in the name of the applicant and signed by the applicant authorizes the person to act as an insurance broker.
+- A $10,000 Bond of Insurance Broker, form LIC 417-5, by a California admitted surety, completed in the name of the applicant and signed by the applicant authorizes the person to act as an insurance broker.

-- Action Notice of Appointment, with $22 (effective June 15, 2013, this fee will be $24) filing fee, completed by the sponsoring insurance company admitted to California authorizes the person to act as an insurance agent.
-Pursuant to Section 2190.22 of Title 10 of the California Code of Regulations, the Action Notice of Appointment must be submitted electronically.
+- Action Notice of Appointment, with $32 filing fee, completed by the sponsoring insurance company admitted to California authorizes the person to act as an insurance agent.
+Pursuant to Title 10, California Code of Regulations (Cal.
+Code of Regs.)
+Section 2190.22, the Action Notice of Appointment must be submitted electronically.
 To submit appointments electronically contact the National Insurance Producer Registry (NIPR) and its authorized business partners for a list of approved partners.

-- The sponsoring business entity licensed in California completes a Business Entity Endorsement, which must be submitted through the CDI's Business Entity Endorsement and Termination Online Service.
+- The sponsoring business entity licensed in California completes a Business Entity Endorsement, which must be submitted through the CDI's Sircon.com - Business Entity Endorsement and Termination Online Service.

 All filing fees submitted are not refundable, whether or not the application is acted upon or an examination taken.

-For specific questions regarding this license type, please e-mail the Producer Licensing Bureau at Producer Licensing Bureau E-mail or call the CDI's Producer Licensing Toll Free Hotline at (800) 967-9331.
+For specific questions regarding this license type, please e-mail the Producer Licensing Bureau at Producer Licensing Bureau E-mail or call the CDI's Licensing Hotline at (800) 967-9331.
 Please be sure to include your name, telephone number, license number and e-mail address in all correspondence with the CDI.